zsxkib/sportsball/README.md

 * **jersey**: The jersey identifying the player.
 * **kicks**: The number of kicks the player made in the game.
 * **fumbles**: The number of times the player fumbled the ball in the game.
+* **fumbles_lost**: The number of times the player loses possession of the ball due to a fumble and the opposing team recovers the ball.

 #### Odds